johnwesterman/illumio_core/README.md

 star_poc_segmentationpov_com_bundle.crt - Certificate bundle
 ```

+## Preparing the certificate and key files to be used

 The Illumio PCE installer program installs the certificate and private keys as follows:

-The private key is at /var/lib/illumio-pce/cert/server.key
+The private key is at /var/lib/illumio-pce/cert/server.key.
+Make sure it has the following file attributes:
 ```
 chmod 400 server.key
 chown ilo-pce:ilo-pce server.key
 ```

-The server certificate bundle is at /var/lib/illumio-pce/cert/server.crt
+The server certificate bundle is at */var/lib/illumio-pce/cert/server.crt*

-NOTE: this is bundle with full chain of trust in PEM format in this order:
+NOTE: this is a bundle file with full chain of trust in PEM format that will include all root and intermediate certificates in this order:

-1. Root certificate
+1. PCE certificate
-2. Intermediate certificate(s)
+2. Intermediate certificate(s) in order of trust
-3. PCE certificate
+3. Root certificate

 Make sure the certificate file has the proper permissions:
 ```